official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 to prevent military action.
 France was no longer pressing for an early discussion of the Goods Review List but there was scepticism about the prospects for toughening

-29 Telegram 100 Paris to FCO London, 11 February 2002, ‘Iraq: UK/French Talks’.
+[^29]: Telegram 100 Paris to FCO London, 11 February 2002, ‘Iraq: UK/French Talks’.

 399

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordenforcement of existing resolutions, “particularly the Syrian pipeline”.
+enforcement of existing resolutions, “particularly the Syrian pipeline”.
 Tightening the sanctions regime would be “difficult to achieve and did little to prevent confrontation”, which was now the “basic aim”.